 At.
-St. Margaret's-at-Cliffe Primary School we use a computerised system of recording and logging all matters linked to safeguarding and child protection.
+St. Mary's CEP (VA) School we use a computerised system of recording and logging all matters linked to safeguarding and child protection.

 The system we use is called CPOMS.

 CPOMS is a software application for monitoring child protection, safeguarding and a whole range of pastoral and welfare issues.
 Working alongside our existing safeguarding processes, CPOMS is an intuitive system to help with the management and recording of child protection, behavioural issues, bullying, special educational needs, domestic issues and much more including attendance and punctuality.
 By using CPOMS, we can ensure that students are safe and fully supported.